nathom/nathom.github.io/content/blog/mlf_part2.5/index.md

 comments: true
 ---

 The tradeoff with the understanding gleaned from using a low-level language like C is the lack of features.
 When writing code for the purpose of demonstration, it's not really an issue.
-But when you need to write an actual application, it is.
-One of the notable features missing from C is *compile-time generics*.
+But when you need to write an actual application, it is. <!--more--> One of the notable features missing from C is *compile-time generics*.

 Compile time generics are a type of code duplication that depends on the following constraints: